Velimir-Dimitrov/LangTrain/README.md

 1. Secured API key and linked with the Gemini model
 2. Using invoke() and the older equivalent predict()
 3. Concept of prompt templates and roles (system, human).
-4. Using LangChain Expression Language (LCEL - the | pipe) instead "LLMChain" class
+4. Using LangChain Expression Language (LCEL) instead "LLMChain" class

 Prerequisites:
 -- Python 3.8+